arghya90/CodeEntropy/README.md

 8. Minor bugs related to CHARMMREADER/PSFREADER fixed.
 9. CHARMMREADER unit conversion fixed and UnitsAndConversions module modified.
 10. Minor bug fix in the Gromacs Reader section.
+11. Adaptive Enumeration Method (AEM) of computing topographical entropy is introduced.
+With it some data structures have also been introduced.